 Key Responsibilities

-● Lead daily small group literacy and math lessons, adapting instruction to support a range of learners.
+● Teach small group literacy and math lessons, adapting instruction to support a range of

 ● Foster a classroom culture emphasizing diversity, equity, inclusion, and social justice.